Roy Fisher: Critical reception

 As early as 1962, Denise Levertov–in an article published in Kultur–singled Fisher out as one of the most promising young poets in Britain.
 His early poems appeared in several influential anthologies: Michael Horovitz’s Children of Albion (1969), Edward Lucie-Smith’s British Poetry Since 1945 (1971) and Jon Silkin’s Poetry of the Committed Individual (1973) – all published by Penguin.

 Fisher attracted the attention of a diverse range of critics and reviewers over the years.
 Eric Mottram, writing in Stand (1969–70) praised Fisher as an experimental modernist, while Donald Davie, in a chapter devoted to Fisher in Thomas Hardy and British Poetry (1973), claimed affinities with what he considered a native tradition.
 Peter Robinson has suggested that this kind of ‘dualism of approach’, with modernists and traditionalists both claiming Fisher as one of their own, has continued to the present.
 Fisher himself never sought to associate with any particular camp or school, and his writing during all periods of his career embraces a range of styles.
 Critics as diverse as Andrew Crozier, Sean O’Brien, and Marjorie Perloff have written in praise of Fisher, though from very different perspectives.
+This diversity of reception is certainly an issue that critics and reviewers have picked up in various ways and to various degrees, often highlighting the binary character of much of Fisher's output: for instance, reviewing Fisher's 'Selected Poems' for Poetry, poet Daisy Fried noted of the poems: “Sometimes prose, sometimes lineated, they are dense except when they aren’t, restless except when still, improvisational in feel inside a kind of nonce formal rigor.”